From A Wiki of Ice and Fire

 As is typical of crannogmen, Meera is short and slim.
 She has long brown hair and green eyes.
-Although she is flat chested and is never remarked as being particularly beautiful, Theon Greyjoy seems to consider her attractive, while Bran Stark's initial crush on her grows to the point of believing himself to "love" her by A Dance with Dragons.
+Although she is flat chested and is never described as being particularly beautiful, Theon Greyjoy seems to consider her attractive, while Bran Stark's initial crush on her grows to the point of believing himself to love her by A Dance with Dragons.

-Meera has been taught to fight with a net and a three prong frog spear by her father.
-She is a fine huntress, able to easily spear fish with her spear.
-She was able to defeat Summer in mock combat with her weapons by entangling the direwolf, in her net.
+Meera has been taught by her father to fight with a net and a three pronged frog spear.
+She is a fine hunter, able to easily spear fish.
+She was able to defeat Summer in mock combat with her weapons by entangling the direwolf in her net.

 Meera is described as having a cheerful disposition, in stark contrast to her sullen brother.
 She is intensely loyal and protective of her "prince" as well as her own brother, and will not back down from a fight if need be.
 Bran says that the only thing that ever makes her angry or upset is her brother Jojen.

 A Clash of Kings

 In the middle of the harvest feast at Winterfell, Meera and her brother Jojen Reed arrive to pledge House Reed's support to Winterfell and King Robb Stark after Lord Eddard Stark's death.
 Maester Luwin tells Bran Stark that he should greet these two warmly because Howland Reed was a great friend of his father and these are his children.
 Meera is with Jojen when he asks about the direwolves, wanting to see them, and is told they are in the godswood.

 Later, Meera manages to defeat the direwolf Summer using a net and frog spear.
 Bran claims that Summer won, but Jojen points out that Summer is tangled up in the net and cannot escape.
 Bran learns Meera was not taught by a master-at-arms, and she invites him to visit Greywater Watch.